Richard Winters: Autumn 1944

 In September 1944, the 506th PIR parachuted into the Netherlands, near the village of Son, north of Eindhoven, as part of Operation Market Garden, a combined airborne and armored operation.
 On 5 October 1944, a German force attacked the 2nd Battalion's flank and threatened to break through the American lines.
 At the same time, four men in an Easy Company patrol were wounded.
 Returning to headquarters, they reported that they had encountered a large group of Germans at a crossroads about 1300 yards to the east of the company command post.
 Realizing the seriousness of the situation, Winters took one squad from 1st Platoon, and moved off toward the crossroads, where they observed a German machine gun firing to the south, toward the battalion headquarters, from a long distance.
 After surveying the position, Winters led the squad in an assault on the gun crew.
 Soon after taking the position, the squad took fire from a German position opposite them.
-Estimating that this position was held by at least a platoon, Winters called for reinforcements from the rest of the 1st Platoon and led them in a successful assault.
+Estimating that this position was held by at least a platoon, Winters called for reinforcements from the rest of the 1st Platoon and led them, and a platoon from Fox Company in a successful assault.
 Later it was discovered there had been at least 300 Germans.

 On October 9, Winters became the battalion executive officer (XO), following the death of the battalion's former XO, Major Oliver Horton.
 Although this position was normally held by a major, Winters filled it as a captain.
 The 101st Airborne Division was withdrawn to France soon afterward.

-Winter 1944-45 and spring 1945
+Winter 1944–45 and spring 1945

-On December 16, 1944, German forces launched a counter-offensive against the Western Allies in Belgium, commencing the Battle of the Bulge.
+On December 16, 1944, German forces launched a counter-offensive against the Western Allies in Belgium, starting the Battle of the Bulge.
 The 101st Airborne Division was trucked to the Bastogne area two days later.
 Still serving as XO of the 2nd Battalion, Winters helped defend the line northeast of Bastogne near the town of Foy.
-The entire 101st Airborne and elements of the 10th Armored Division battled about 15 German divisions, supported by heavy artillery and armor, for nearly a week before General George Patton's U.S. Third Army broke through the German lines surrounding Bastogne, reopening ground supply lines.
+The entire 101st Airborne and elements of the 10th Armored Division battled about 15 German divisions, supported by heavy artillery and armor, for nearly a week before Lieutenant General George Patton's U.S. Third Army broke through the German lines surrounding Bastogne, reopening ground supply lines.

 After being relieved by Patton, the 2nd Battalion attacked Foy on January 9, 1945.
 On March 8, 1945, the 2nd Battalion was moved to Haguenau in Alsace, after which Winters was promoted to major.
 Shortly afterwards, Robert Strayer, now a lieutenant colonel, was elevated to the regimental staff and Winters took over as acting commander of the 2nd Battalion.

-In April, the battalion carried out defensive duties along the Rhine before deploying to Bavaria later in the month.
+In April, the battalion carried out defensive duties along the Rhine before moving to Bavaria later in the month.
 In early May, the 101st Airborne Division received orders to capture Berchtesgaden.
 The 2nd Battalion set out from the town of Thale through streams of surrendering German soldiers and reached the alpine retreat at noon on 5 May 1945.
 Three days later, the war in Europe ended.